metarank/metarank/doc/configuration/overview.md

 * `core.clickthrough.maxParallelSessions`: how many parallel sessions may hang in buffer awaiting interactions.
 Default is 10k.

+Buffered click-throughs can also be finalized on demand with the [flush API endpoint](../api.md#flush), without waiting for the `maxSessionLength` timeout.

 ### Anonymous usage analytics

 By default, Metarank collects anonymous usage analytics to improve the tool.
 No IP addresses are being tracked,